 - Monitoring of water levels, controlled by the Environment Agency using sluice gates, to maintain a wetland habitat.

-If you are interested in joining our dedicated group of FOSiLs (Friends of Stanwick Lakes) to help us with this vital conservation work, then please call (01933) 625522 or email firstname.lastname@example.org and ask the ranger team for details.
+If you are interested in helping us with this vital conservation work, then please call (01933) 625522 or email firstname.lastname@example.org for more details.